tsnellgrove/dark_castle3/doc/to_do.md

 	- prefixes:
 		- 'is' for methods where no varriable is passed but a bool is returned; e.g. 'obj.is_item()'
 		- 'chk' for a method where you will send an obj and get back a bool
-		- 'get' for a method that will return a 'usuabl' obj var
+		- 'get' for a method that will return a 'usuable' obj var
 	- postfixes:
 		- 'disp' if a method's main purpose is to buffer content